 Devices that were fine to vape on this time last year suddenly appear in the bargain clearance vape section of their websites.
 And this is within just a few months of those products launching.

-Bargain clearance opportunities for budget vapes
+Bargain vape clearance opportunities

 This of course creates an opportunity for thriftier UK customers.
 You know, cheapskates (like me) on the constant look out for budget vapes.

 You can fly with this by either “skimming” or “scanning” for cheaper clearance items you want online.
 If you’re lucky, you’ll end up with a spanking brand new mod (from last year) at a fraction of the price.